The Fugitive (1963 TV series): The Fugitive (1993)

-A feature film of the same name, based on the series, was released by Warner Bros.
+A feature film of the same name, based on the series, was directed by Andrew Davis and released by Warner Bros.
 Pictures on August 6, 1993, starring Harrison Ford as Kimble, Tommy Lee Jones as Gerard (now named "Samuel" instead of "Philip"), and Andreas Katsulas as the one-armed man (now called Fredrick Sykes instead of Fred Johnson).
 The movie's success came as Hollywood was embarking on a trend of remaking old television series into features.
-In the film, Kimble is portrayed as a prominent Chicago vascular surgeon instead of a small town Indiana pediatrician, while Gerard is portrayed as a U.S. Marshal rather than a police lieutenant.
-Kimble's wife is killed in an attempt on Kimble's own life (rather than during a robbery attempt, as in the TV series) as the result of a conspiracy involving a pharmaceutical company called Devlin MacGregor, which the one-armed man is employed by.
+In the film, Kimble is portrayed as a prominent Chicago vascular surgeon instead of a small-town Indiana pediatrician, while Gerard is portrayed as a U.S. Marshal rather than a police lieutenant.
+Kimble's wife is killed in an attempt on Kimble's own life (rather than during a robbery attempt, as in the TV series) as the result of a conspiracy involving a pharmaceutical company called Devlin MacGregor, by which the one-armed man is employed.

 However, the film remained true to its source material—in particular, the notion that Kimble's kindness led him to help others even when it posed a danger to his freedom or physical safety.
 The film also showed Gerard pursuing his own investigation into the murder as part of his pursuit of Kimble and coming up with his own doubts as to the case.

+Roy Huggins, who created The Fugitive for television, is credited as executive producer of the film version.
+At the time of the film's release, Huggins told the Los Angeles Times, "The filmmakers and the people at Warners did a tremendously good job with this movie...
+I don't really take any credit for it.
+Wish I could."

-To coincide with the theatrical release, NBC aired the show's first and last episodes in the summer of 1993, and later hosted the film's broadcast television premiere in 1996.
+To coincide with the film's theatrical release, NBC aired the show's first and last episodes in the summer of 1993, and later hosted the film's broadcast television premiere in 1996.
 Jones received the 1993 Academy Award for Best Supporting Actor.
 The film was nominated for six other Academy Awards, including Best Picture.
 It also spawned a spin-off, U.S. Marshals, in which Jones reprised his role as Gerard.
-The motion picture was later developed into a parody film as well called Wrongfully Accused, with Leslie Nielsen portraying the lead character.
+The motion picture was later developed into a parody film as well, called Wrongfully Accused, with Leslie Nielsen portraying the lead character.

+Criminal (1994)

+Criminal is a 1994 Indian action thriller film directed by Mahesh Bhatt, starring Nagarjuna, Manisha Koirala, Ramya Krishna.
+Shot simultaneously in Telugu and Hindi languages.

+Criminal was an Indian adaptation to the 1993 American film The Fugitive.